Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: OPTIMAL RECOVERY OF PRECISION MATRIX FOR MAHALANOBIS DISTANCE UNDER THE SPIKED MODEL

-To formally capture the low-dimensional structure assumption, consider the following model, based on Johnstone's Spike Covariance Model \cite{johnstone2001}.
+We start the derivation of the OS for \MD~under the linear spiked model{, which involves the OS for the precision matrix}.
+Its extension to the manifold model requires only an additional mild condition, which will be discussed in Section \ref{Sec:manifoldModelOptShr}.
 Without loss of generality, we set the noise level $\sigma = 1$ and will discuss the general case subsequently.

 \begin{assum}[Asymptotic($\beta$)] The number of variables $p = p_n$ grows with the number of observations $n$, such that $p/n \to \beta$ as $n \to \infty$, for $0 < \beta \leq 1$. \end{assum}

 \begin{assum}[Spiked model] Suppose $\Sigma_X = \Sigma_Y-\sigma^2 I_p$ with the eigendecompostion: